I think WoW needs some new faces. I don't want him fired, just to step down in the current area that he is in.

 You're entitled to your opinion, as am i, and I think he's a top bloke and i'd like to buy him a beer.

 Oi!
 Hey you!
-Check out my latest podcast episode which discusses Australia Day and celebrity deaths!
+Will you check out my latest podcast episode that discusses Halloween 2016"

 Even as far as player relations go, GC is horrible.
 His tweets mocking this thread underscore it even more.